 - Think about comfort, durability weight and price: Gear buying involves tradeoffs, so decide both your preferences and your budget before you shop.
 Ultralight gear can be a great choice, but it will also lighten your wallet.

 - Get good hiking boots or trail shoes: One of the most important things you’ll wear on the trail, shoes are your first big decision.
-For advice on shopping for them, read our Hiking Boots: How to Choose article, and learn more about our favorite hiking boots.
+Get more advice on shopping for them in our Hiking Boots: How to Choose article, and learn more about our favorite hiking boots.